Understanding Food Cravings: 6 Key Reasons Explained

 Cravings are defined as “excess, immediate, or abnormal desire for anything” in the dictionary.

 When there’s nothing else to eat, food cravings can strike.
-It’s an intense desire for a specific food, and it can feel like you cannot resist or control the craving.
-You may crave foods that are high in sugar, salt, or fat.
+They are intense desires for a specific food that can feel like you cannot resist or control.
+You may crave foods high in sugar, salt, or fat.

-As noted above, these cravings can be caused by many things such as stress, hormones, boredom, or dehydration.
-If you’re trying to eat healthy and have a craving for unhealthy foods, try to find a healthy alternative that will satisfy the craving.
+As noted above, these cravings can be caused by many things, such as stress, hormones, boredom, or dehydration.
+If you’re trying to eat healthy and have an appetite for unhealthy foods, try to find a healthy alternative to satisfy the craving.

-If you’re still struggling with food cravings, despite trying everything then it’s best to see a Food Cravings Coach for help.
+If you’re still struggling with food cravings despite trying everything, it’s best to see a Food Cravings Coach for help.

 Food cravings and emotions

 Food cravings and emotions are very much connected.
-When we feel certain emotions, we may start to crave foods that will comfort us.
+When we feel certain emotions, we may crave foods that will comfort us.

-For example, if we’re feeling sad then we may crave sugary foods because they make us feel better in the moment.
+For example, if we’re sad, we may crave sugary foods because they make us feel better.
 However, these emotional eating habits can lead to weight gain and other health problems in the long run.

-That’s why it’s important to learn how to deal with our emotions in a healthy way, without using food as a crutch.
+That’s why it’s essential to learn how to deal with our emotions healthily without using food as a crutch.

 If you want to learn more about emotional eating and how to break the unhealthy food cycle, then book a free call with me today.